Martin Lauchlan

-Martin Lauchlan (born 1 October 1980) is a Scottish football manager and former professional footballer who is currently manager of West of Scotland League club Petershill.
+Martin Lauchlan (born 1 October 1980) is a Scottish football manager and former professional footballer who was previously manager of West of Scotland League club Petershill.
 He played for several clubs in the Scottish Premier League and Scottish Football League, including Partick Thistle, St Johnstone and Stenhousemuir.

 Playing career

 Lauchlan came through the youth system at Partick Thistle and made his debut for the club against Morton in January 1998.
 In spite of injury affecting his early development at Thistle, Lauchlan moved to St Johnstone in July 1999, for an initial fee of £45,000.
 The midfielder made six Premier League appearances in his four years at Saints, all as substitute, and spent time on loan at Dumbarton.
 Released by St Johnstone in July 2003, he joined Stenhousemuir then later played for Irish side Finn Harps and Elgin City before dropping to Junior level with Bellshill Athletic, Petershill, Vale of Clyde and Shettleston.